erasromani/FinalProjectDRL.github.io/index.md

 The rewards design is also simple.
 The agent will get -1 reward for every time step and get +20 if a customer is delivered successfully.
 If customers are delivered within 20 time steps, the agent will get bonus +1 for every saved time.
 If the delivery is beyond 20 time steps, the agent will get punishment -1 for every consumed time steps.

 ### Network Design
 Another hard part is to design a proper neural network to capture the changing environment.
 The first problem is that demands appear and disappear dynamically.
 The input size will change over time.
 To capture this, a LSTM encoder is used to encode the orders.
 The network inputs the latest 10 orders and encoder them.
 Then, a LSTM cell decodes hidden units using the current bus information including bus location, in-vehicle people's destinations and their corresponding in-vehicle time.
+Also, masks of outputs are adopted to allow possible actions.
 The design is shown below.

 <p align="center">
   <img width="600" height="300" src="Img/Lstm.png">